 How much did Drake pay for that 767?

+Drake scored his new plane early in 2019.
 According to Boeing’s website, a new 767 costs around $200m, although that would be for a brand new 767-300ER.
 Air Drake was an ex freighter, converted to a private jet (probably at great expense).
-Brand new, Airways Mag reckons these cost around $185m, but on the second hand market this would probably be a fair bit less.
+Brand new, Airways Mag reckons these cost around $185m, but this would probably be a fair bit less on the second-hand market.